rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 - `-i` is the ssh keypath and identityfile
 - `-p` is the port number ssh communicates through, default port 22

 If global ssh parameters are set, it applies to **all configurations**.
 It is possible to set other ssh values on each task.

-## ssh keypath and identityfile

 There is a check and QA of ssh keypath and identityfile.
 When enabling user selected ssh keypath and identityfile please make sure it is in compliance with:

 `~/.mynewsshcatalog/mynewkey`